Training-Free Adversarial Robustness in Computational MRI: Experiments

 This is expected, since no matter how big the $\epsilon$ ball is, our mitigation explores the corresponding vicinity of the perturbed sample to optimize \Cref{Eq:Mit_loss}.
 Further quantitative results are in Appendix \ref{Sec:Higher_attack}.
 Implementation details and results on blind mitigation without knowledge of attack type/strength are in Appendix \ref{Sec:more_Blind}.

 \textbf{Performance Across Different PD-DL Networks.} Next, we hypothesize that our method is agnostic to the PD-DL architecture.
-To test this hypothesis, we perform our mitigation approach for different unrolled networks, including XPDNet~\citep{ramzi2020xpdnet}, Recurrent Inference Machine~\citep{lonning2019recurrent}, E2E-VarNet~\citep{sriram2020end}, and Recurrent-VarNet~\citep{yiasemis2022recurrent}.
+To test this hypothesis, we perform our mitigation approach for different unrolled networks, including XPDNet~\cite{ramzi2020xpdnet}, Recurrent Inference Machine~\cite{lonning2019recurrent}, E2E-VarNet~\cite{sriram2020end}, and Recurrent-VarNet~\cite{yiasemis2022recurrent}.
 The implementation details are discussed in Appendix \ref{PDDL_details}. \Cref{fig:unrolls} depicts representative images for clear and perturbed inputs, and our proposed cyclic mitigation results.
 Overall, all networks show artifacts for perturbed inputs, while our proposed cyclic mitigation algorithm works well on all of them to reduce these artifacts.
 Further quantitative metrics for these networks are in Appendix \ref{Sec:Diff_Nets_Quant}.

-\textbf{Performance Against Herringbone Artifacts.} Next, we assess the mitigation algorithm against an $\ell_0$ attack, simulating small spikes in k-space, which may occur due to hardware issues~\citep{stadler2007artifacts}. \Cref{fig:HA} shows how a few small spikes can lead to instabilities in MoDL, similar to herringbone artifacts.
-Our mitigation effectively removes these.
+\textbf{Performance Against Herringbone Artifacts.} Next, we assess the mitigation algorithm against an $\ell_0$ attack, simulating small spikes in k-space, which may occur due to hardware issues~\cite{stadler2007artifacts}. \Cref{fig:HA} shows how a few small spikes can lead to instabilities in MoDL, similar to herringbone artifacts.
+Our mitigation effectively removes these, resulting in a strong population-level performance across the full test set with PSNR/SSIM = 33.22/0.94.
 Further implementation details and quantitative results are provided in the Appendix \ref{sec:HA_Appen}.